History and replay

 5

-const { nodes, hasOlder, loadOlder } = useView(transport, { limit: 30 })
+const { messages, hasOlder, loadOlder } = useView({ limit: 30 });

 if (hasOlder) {

-await loadOlder()
+await loadOlder();

 1